-US deports dozens of Venezuelan migrants from Guantanamo Bay
+US deports 177 Venezuelan migrants from Guantanamo Bay

 President Maduro said the handover was a ‘direct request’ from his government to the US and added that his countrymen were ‘rescued’.

-The United States has sent more than 177 deported Venezuelan migrants from the Washington-controlled military base in Guantanamo to Venezuela.
+The United States has sent 177 deported Venezuelan migrants from the Washington-controlled military base in Guantanamo to Venezuela.

 The US Immigration and Customs Enforcement confirmed it transported the Venezuelans to Honduras on Thursday.